DS-Software/ULS/README.md

 ## Usage

-DS Software is a standalone login system, so you don't have to install anything else.
+DS Software ULS is a standalone login system, so you don't have to install anything else.
 ### Configuration
 The only file you need to modify is config.php.
 * Configuration Steps: